andymeneely/project-timber-wolf/scenarios/rivercity/booklet.md

 | The Final Score       | Interior Ministry   | Pro        | The Mayor            | 20  |
 {:class='tabletoc'}

-Can't decide?
-These are some good threads:

-* **Gold Rules**
-  - _Big payouts, just know your limits_
-  - The Inclusion Job
-  - The Greedy Prisoner
-  - The Melee Job
-  - The Marathon Job
-  - The Final Score
-* **When A Plan Comes Together**
-  - _Intricate planning, satisfying results_
-  - The Startup Job
-  - The Proving Grounds
-  - The Side Channel
-  - The Safehouse Rescue
-  - The Final Score
-* **Confidence**
-  - _The risk is the reward_
-  - The Dark Horse Job
-  - The Blind Justice Job
-  - The Hospitality Job
-  - The Black Box
-  - The Final Score
-{:.heistthread}

-# County Jail Opportunities
+## In County

 > Busted?
-Occupational hazard.
-Just another obstacle.
-{:class="text-message"}
+Minor setback
+{:.text-message}

-If a character is busted, you may simply build a new character.
-Alternatively, your team my opt to rescue you.
-Even if the entire team is busted, you may opt for a breakout using these rules.
+If you are busted, you may simply build a new character.
+Alternatively, your team may opt to rescue you.
+Even if the entire team is busted, you may opt for a breakout.
+Breakout jobs have some modified rules that change the gameplay significantly.

----

-  * **Spread Out**.
-No limit on the number of characters on entrances.
-However, each character must leave out a different exit.
-If they do not, all characters are Busted.
-  * **Break in to Break out**.
-Busted characters must start inside the jail.
-Non-Busted characters must start outside of the jail.
-  * **Pick Your Moment**.
-Your team may choose which opportunity is appropriate.
-The more difficult the job, the more profitable it is.

 ---